Documentation

 Review It

 Run the plugin review skill before treating the plugin as done.
+Browse the public plugin catalog for published examples.
 For source-linked architecture and deeper internals, use DeepWiki for Agent Zero.